gameygu-0213/VS-Char-Revitilized-Dev-Branch/README.md

 B. You're me.

-C. Alpha 2 Has released and ive opened this repo!
+C. Revitilized Alpha 1 has released and i've opened this repo!